tnajdek/zotero-api-client/README.md

 <a name="module_zotero-api-client..ApiResponse+getVersion"></a>

 #### apiResponse.getVersion() ⇒ <code>number</code>
-Value of "Last-Modified-Version" header in response if present.
+Value of the "Last-Modified-Version" header in response if present.
 Specialised classes provide
 	  version depending on context

 **Kind**: instance method of [<code>ApiResponse</code>](#module_zotero-api-client..ApiResponse)